sohailc/pysweep2.0/README.md

  [measurement_function1, measurement_function2, ...]
 )

-my_measurement.run("some descriptive_name", "some succinct description")
+my_measurement.run("some_descriptive_name", "some succinct description").export_as("gnu_plot")
 ```

 Let's go through the arguments of the Measurement class one by one.

 ## Measurement setup and cleanup

 The setup brings the hardware in a state making it ready to perform a measurement.
 This could for example be instructing a lock-in amplifier to respond to triggers when these are send or putting an oscilloscope in the correct measurement ranges.
-A cleanup ensure that the instruments are left in defined setting after the measurement has concluded.
+A cleanup ensure that the instruments are left in well-defined settings after the measurement has concluded.

 These functions accept a single parameter as input.
 This parameter shall be of the type QCoDeS Station.
+These functions do not return anything

 ## SweepObject